biicode/docs/arduino/arduino-commands.rst

 .. container:: infonote

     If you are using an Arduino Yun, you can upload your firmware by ssh with the parameter --ssh.
-You can specify the IP of your Arduino.
+To use it, specify the IP of your Arduino.

      ``bii arduino:upload --ssh 192.168.0.1``